 Austen takes the mainstream Anglican position that humanity and divinity must co-operate with each other (that is, nature must be perfected by grace) before evil can be overshadowed by good and produce soteria.
 Austen uses the term “evil” to describe the absence of a good, never to describe a supernatural force; and the evil that some of her characters and situations represent is a combination of nature and nurture that creates human evil.
 To effect soteria, this evil must be quarantined and its effect must be mitigated by maturity.

-Austen and The Economy of Salvation
+Jane Austen and The Economy of Salvation

 In scripture, the human management (oikonomia = economy) of the household (oikia) is a metaphor for the divine management of the natural and supranatural orders.
 In Austen’s novels, the oikonomia of the estate is a microcosm of the state and the oikonomia of the parish is a microcosm of the church.
 This domestic oikonomia, and the soteria it can effect in both estate and parish, depends on husbands and wives working together as equal partners exercising a complementary headship within their households.
 Marriage—and through marriage, parenthood—is the primary source of bad oikonomia in an Austen novel.
 Noticing this explains why the action of an Austen novel revolves around a disordered household, and why the action of the novel is concerned to establish effective marriages in her estates and parishes as a means of good oikonomia and as mediators of soteria.